tnichols217/notes/ARTS 302/Readings/Ching/1 - Primary Elements.md

 - The bottom right graphic illustrates the transition between pillars and a wall
 - Often walls of pillars are used as the the exterior facade of a building
 - Walls of pillars both act as support and an example of how the area is semi-permeable
-- Pillars also can act as a
+- Pillars also can act as a rhythmic measurement of space
 ### Plane

 ![[2 - Plane]]